academicprojects44/anonymous/README.md

 # ClusterRAG (Anonymous Repository)

-This repository contains the implementation of **ClusterRAG**, a collaborative and hybrid user profiling framework for personalized text generation.
+This repository contains the implementation of **ClusterRAG: Cluster-Based Collaborative Filtering for  Personalized Retrieval-Augmented Generation**, a collaborative and hybrid user profiling framework for personalized text generation.
+The work has been submitted for review.
 ClusterRAG enhances retrieval-augmented generation by clustering similar users and leveraging both individual and collaborative profiles during generation.

 The code is evaluated on the **LaMP benchmark**, following the experimental setup described in the accompanying paper.